Wei-Sheng-Wang/Ninja-Turtle/README.md

 <!--
 ### Performance Benchmark

-To test the performance of **Turtle** server under high concurrency, we adopt [Webbench](http://cs.uccs.edu/~cs526/webbench/webbench.htm) as the stress testing tool.
+To test the performance of **Ninja Turtle** server under high concurrency, we adopt [Webbench](http://cs.uccs.edu/~cs526/webbench/webbench.htm) as the stress testing tool.

 The source code of the Webbench is stored under the `./webbench` directory along with a simple testing shell script.